 7. "Prayer for Healing/ Great Mother" Peruquois & Solar Wind

 Because we are part of the greater whole, when we feel down, sometimes it's because we are feeling the pain of the collective, the pain of nature, the pain of planetary grief.
 Calling upon Mother Earth can comfort us.
 "Oh mother, great mother, help us to heal ourselves and one another."

 8. "Om Shanti" Bliss

-When I was struggling with a physical illness, shaman and sound healer Rafael Bejarano played this song for me and I had the strangest experience.
+When I was struggling with a physical illness, sound healer Rafael Bejarano played this song for me and I had the strangest experience.
 Something that felt like warm honey started moving in my body, like life force cleansing me as this crystal voice sang, "I am the light/ I am the peace of the world."
 Rafael died tragically this year, but I still feel his presence when this song resonates in my body.

 9. "Keeping Your Head Up" Birdy

 "Everyone keeps a darker place/ To lose control, you're not alone/ And when you come looking for embrace/ I know your soul; I'll be your home/ Till you can breathe on your own."
 Oh yeah.
 Sweet comfort.